issfathy/Wheel-of-Fortune/README.md

-# The best project ever
+#                                      The Best Project Ever

 Wheel of fortune
 Push all your code into your own branch and when your individual parts are done than push it into main.